-- The welfare of the child is paramount, as enshrined in the Children Act 2004. - All children, regardless of age, disability, sex, gender, gender reassignment, race, religion or belief, or sexual orientation, have a right to equal protection from all types of harm or abuse and a right to equal opportunities (for further details please see our Equality and Diversity Policy). - Some children are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues. - Working in partnership with children, their parents, carers and other agencies is essential in promoting child welfare.
+- The welfare of the child is paramount, as enshrined in the Children Act 2004. - All children, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have a right to equal protection from all types of harm or abuse and a right to equal opportunities (please see our Equality and Diversity Policy). - Some children are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues. - Working in partnership with children, their parents, carers and other agencies is essential in promoting child welfare.